gnut102/ML-Project/README.md

 The CoNLL 2003 dataset consists of English and German news articles annotated with named entities.
 It provides labeled data for training and evaluating NER models.

 ### Models
-We implemented several machine learning models for NER:
+I implemented several machine learning models for NER:
 Gradient Boosting (XGBoost)

 ### Results